Why Life Skills Training Is Crucial To Addiction Recovery

 - Learning to engage others in conversation

-Basically, a recovering addict must re-learn how to function in the world.
-An inpatient treatment program is best for this aspect of recovery because they provide a protected environment where the individual is able to focus entirely on learning these skills before attemtping to reclaim their place in society.
+A recovering addict must re-learn how to function in the world.
+An inpatient treatment program is best for this aspect of recovery because they provide a protected environment where the individual can focus entirely on learning these skills before attemtping to reclaim their place in society.